How to Find a Trucking School Windsor Connecticut

-How to Assess a Truck Driver School
+How to Evaluate a Truck Driver School

-Are the Schools Accredited or Certified ?
-Not many truck driving schools in the West Suffield CT area are accredited due to the rigorous process and cost to the schools.
-On the other hand, certification is more commonplace and is provided by the Professional Truck Driver Institute (PTDI).
-A school is not obligated to become certified, but there are several advantages.
-Prospective students know that the training will be of the highest quality, and that they will be given lots of driving time.
-For example, PTDI calls for 44 hours of real driving time, not ride-alongs or simulations.
-So if a school’s course is certified (the course, not the school is certified), students know that the curriculum and training will measure up to the very high standards set by PTDI.
+Are the Schools Certified or Accredited ?
+Very few trucking schools in the Windsor CT area are accredited because of the stringent process and cost to the schools.
+However, certification is more common and is provided by the Professional Truck Driver Institute (PTDI).
+A school is not obligated to become certified, but there are a number of advantages.
+Potential students know that the training will be of the highest caliber, and that they will be given lots of driving time.
+For example, PTDI calls for 44 hours of real driving time, not simulations or ride-alongs.
+So if a school’s program is certified (the program, not the school is certified), students know that the curriculum and training will satisfy the very high standards set by PTDI.

-Attending Truck Driving School near West Suffield CT?
+Attending Truck Driving School near Windsor CT?

 Other Awesome Locations in Connecticut

 Business Results 1 - 10 of 42

 Connecticut Truck Driving Schools - CT CDL Training